Stone chips are a common feature in car paintwork, usually on the bonnet. They normally create deep, very localised damage in the paint.

 Plus professionals will use colour-matching technology to mix the right paint tone to match your car.
 If your car has a good paint finish, always consider a professional repair over a DIY kit.

 Thinking of getting your stone chip repaired?
-Get a free, no-obligation quote for from our ChipsAway specialists.
+Get a free, no-obligation quote for from our ChipsAway specialists who are experts in car scratch removal.
 They offer a mobile car body repair service and can come to you at home or at work.
 Fill in the quote form at the top of the page to find out more.